DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Picking list registration.md

 - The lines not included in the inbound picking list registration's **Handling status** will be marked as **Canceled**
 - The company will need to generate a new D365 picking list if the remaining lines and short picked quantities still requires picking

+Optional document settings also allow posting the sales order's delivery note and/or shipping the transfer order.

 ## Prerequisites
 The following setup is prerequisites for the picking list registration